-In recent years, Alameda County and other communities across California have been losing facilities that provide shelter and care to seniors, those with acute medical needs, and persons with disabilities.
-These include board and care homes, independent living facilities, and skilled nursing facilities, which Medi-Cal will often pay for.
 When these facilities close and are sold, those beds are lost and the shelter they provide to our highest need residents goes away, leading to a shortage of critically needed beds for people that cannot obtain housing on the private market.
+Other less appropriate and less effective resources become stretched while the likelihood of poor outcomes-human suffering, homelessness, incarceration, a "revolving door" through acute and sub-acute care with nowhere to go next-increases.
 Preservation will necessarily include ensuring we do not lose these resources, including by bringing them into public ownership when they are brought up for sale.